Top resources

 Report Urgent Street Issues After-Hours

-- Damaged or downed regulatory signage
+- Damaged or fallen street signs

-- Traffic signal problems
+- Traffic signal issues

-- Safety related items in the public right of way
+- Safety concerns in public areas

-To report any of the above issues after regular service hours, please call the Streets Division at 801-535-2345.
+To report any of these issues, call the Streets Division at 801-535-2345.

 Street Sweeping